jejacobs23/osteo/README.md

 Standard tags cleared by default are NM, UQ, PG, MD, MQ, SA, MC and AS.
 Additionally, the OQ tag is removed by the default "RESTORE_ORIGINAL_QUALITIES" parameter.
 Any nonstandard tags should be removed.
 To list all tags within a BAM, use the command:
 `samtools view input.bam | cut -f 12- | tr '\t' '\n' | cut -d ':' -f 1 | awk '{ if(!x[$1]++) { print }}'` You should leave the RG tag.

 The "SANITIZE" option removes reads that cause problems for certain tools such as MarkIlluminaAdapters.
-It removeds paired reads with missing mates, duplicate records and records with mismatches in length of bases and qualities.
+It removes paired reads with missing mates, duplicate records and records with mismatches in length of bases and qualities.

 For paired read files: because each read in a pair has the same query name, they are listed consecutively.
 We make sure to alter the previous sort order.
 Coordinate sorted reads result in the aligner incorrectly estimating insert size from blocks of paired reads as they are not randomly distributed.

 I use the "OUTPUT_BY_READGROUP=true" option in order to create a separate file for each readgroup.
-This is neccessary because there are two different MarkDuplicate steps (one before merging each readgroup and one after merging).
+This is necessary because there are two different MarkDuplicate steps (one before merging each readgroup and one after merging).
 This ensures that both optical and PCR duplicates are identified (see GATK tutorial 6483)

 The "MAX_DISCARD_FRACTION" option is informational only.
-It does nto affect processing.
+It does not affect processing.

 The "SORT_ORDER=queryname", "RESTORE_ORIGINAL_QUALITIES=true", REMOVE_DUPLICATE_INFORMATION=true" and "REMOVE_ALIGNMENT_INFORMATION=true" options are all default but I kept them in the code anyway.